Example policies and templates

 Copy this role and make any modifications to it to suit your needs:

-Example: Granting all actions to just one flag
+Example: Grant all actions to just one flag

-Expand Example: Granting all actions to just one flag
+Expand Example: Grant all actions to just one flag

 The policy below allows all actions to be done to a single specified flag, flag-1